identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers

 multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers

-multiply and divide numbers mentally drawing upon known facts1
+multiply and divide numbers mentally drawing upon known facts

 divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context